 I gave up a full-time job in a university in order to work one-on-one with people as a mindbody coach, but I still love teaching.
-I am currently teaching creative and critical writing at Westchester Community College, and I am a writer-in-residence at Spalding University.
+I am currently teaching creative and critical writing for Bard College’s Prison Initiative, and I am a writer-in-residence at Spalding University.
 I revolve around Naropa University, Poet’s House, The Poetry Project at St. Mark’s Church, and Bard College.

 Speaking and Workshops